-Pursuant to § 29 of the APSO, the board responsible for all decisions concerning examination matters shall be the Examination Board of the Master's Degree Program in Agricultural Biosciences of the Technical University of Munich.
+Pursuant to § 29 of the APSO, the body responsible for all decisions concerning examination matters shall be the Master's Examination Board of the Nutrition master's degree program.

 Recognition of Periods of Study, Coursework, and Examination Results

 The recognition of periods of study, coursework and examination results is governed by the provisions of § 16 of the APSO.